-Experts from the age of five to ten, as well as the Rev. MaryJane Pierce Norton, talk about the traditions of the Easter egg — from hunting eggs, to coloring them, to the egg as a symbol of new life.
+Experts from the ages of 5-10, as well as the Rev. MaryJane Pierce Norton, talk about the traditions of the Easter egg — from hunting eggs, to coloring them, to the egg as a symbol of new life.
 The egg became associated with Easter somewhere near the 400s and was often a food that was given up at Lent.
 According to Norton, "In some of the early church traditions, people brought their eggs to the church to be blessed before they ate them, as the first joyful food of Easter."

 Please also enjoy "Outtakes" and other cute stuff we couldn't fit into the video.